paulitolinhares/component-design/presentation/presentation.md

 })
 ```

-note: Since we are not _injecting_ the function to be executed on submit, it's easier to put a mock and assert it.
+note: Since we are now _injecting_ the function to be executed on submit, it's easier to put a mock and assert it.

 ---